0mods/docsweb/docs/hollowcore/packets.md

 ### Sending and receiving data via coroutines

-Now you can create a package on the client with template data (it will not be used on the server) and call the suspend `request()` method to send a request and wait for a response, respectively.
+Now you can create a packet on the client with template data (it will not be used on the server) and call the suspend `request()` method to send a request and wait for a response, respectively.

 #### Example
 ```kt